odikk/MaterialBlocks-CMS/THEMING.md

 ```

 ##### Explanation:
-Shows up if url is like ?site=id&page=blog and represents the Blog.
+Shows up if URL is like ?site=id&page=blog and represents the Blog.

 ##### Login-Page